 However, salons have their unique operations to handle which require the help of technology.
 The most basic functions will be scheduling appointments, set reminders and maintain packages.
 Usually, salon POS contains below modules:

 Salon sales usually involves issuing of invoices, multiple payment types, voucher management, sale item combos, and salon packages.
-Invoices need to be maintained and tracked properly so that you know the products and packages sold, and track the payment accurately.
+Invoices need to be maintained and tracked properly.
+Therefore you know the products and packages sold, and track the payment accurately.

-With an integrated salon POS system, you are able to look at sales invoices made from all salons and compare sales.
-You will also want to manage vouchers and free trials so as to make sure the same customer does not redeem the offer more than once.
+With an integrated salon POS system, you are able to look at sales invoices made from all salons.
+You can also compare sales.
+You will also want to manage vouchers and free trials.
+It helps you make sure the same customer does not redeem the offer more than once.

-On top of that, if customers sign on a package with you, you need to keep track of what package it is, how many sessions available and how much payment is made.
-Any kind of special promotions e.g. buy 10 sessions get 2 sessions free, will have to be accurately recorded in the system as well.
+Moreover, if customers sign on a package with you, you need to keep track of what package it is.
+How many sessions available and how much payment is made.
+Any kind of special promotions.
+For example, buy 10 sessions get 2 sessions free, will have to be accurately recorded in the system as well.

-Precisely because prices might change, discounts and promotions are applied, and packages offered may be different, you need an advance salon POS system to help you manage all of these.
-You also need to manage multiple payment mode and payment types, such as 50% up-front payment or monthly instalment – offering a variety of payment types is quite common in salons that sell packages, so as to lower the barrier of payment for customers.
+Precisely because prices might change, if you apply discounts and promotions.
+Moreover packages offered may be different, you need an advance salon POS system to help you manage all of these.
+You also need to manage multiple payment mode and payment types.
+Such as 50% up-front payment or monthly instalment.
+It offers a variety of payment types is quite common in salons that sell packages.
+Hence it lowers the barrier of payment for customers.

 Some salons will offer sales commission as incentives for staff to sell more packages.
-In order to keep track of staff sales correctly, you will need to rely on salon POS system to reward sales commission.
+To keep track of staff sales, you will need to rely on salon POS system to reward sales commission.

 Salons usually sell products that go well with their services.
-For example, hair salons sell shampoos, serums and other hair care products; spas sell massage oil, body moisturizer.
-Therefore, salons need to maintain their inventories to understand how much product sold, which are the fast-moving and slow-moving items, replenish low-stock products, classify products for sale and products for usage, and manage expiry dates.
+For example, hair salons sell shampoos, serums and other hair care products.
+Therefore, salons need to maintain their inventories to understand how much product sold.
+It helps them figure out which are the fast-moving and slow-moving items, replenish low-stock products, classify products for sale and products for usage, and manage expiry dates.

 With a salon POS system, salon owners can devise useful strategies to sell products and also control costs.
-Products closer to expiry date or products that are slow-moving, salons can run a sale to clear stocks or try to use them up.
+Products closer to expiry date or that are slow-moving, salons can run a sale to clear stocks.
 Without a POS system, it is not easy to keep track of expiry dates, stock count and slow-selling items.
-On the other hand, part of the inventories were also used to serve clients, such as shampoo used to help wash customers’ hair etc. Salon POS is supposed to help owners and managers manage all such inventories clearly so that you know what are being used, which are sold, and which are approaching expiry.
+On the other hand, part of the inventories were also used to serve clients.
+Such as shampoo used to help wash customers’ hair etc. Salon POS is supposed to help owners and managers manage all such inventories clearly.
+Therefore you know what are being used, which are sold, and which are approaching expiry.

 Salon POS inventory module also helps simplify the process of procurement and stock ordering.
-One of the reason why having a POS system is more convenient is because you can directly import stocks into the system without much manual input.
-You can also count stocks using electronic devices instead of manually counting one by one.
+One of the reason why a POS system is more convenient is because you can directly import stocks into the system.
+You can do it without much manual input.

 Some Point of Sale systems even allow creation of alerts when stocks for a particular product is running low.
 Hence salons will know when to re-order so that they won’t be out-of-stock which affects their business.